le-chartreux/modern-python/tutorial/project-initialization/file-architecture.md

 Then you will need to create three files:

-- `README.md`, a description of your project and the ways to install it.
+- `README.md`, to describe your project and provide the instructions on how to install and use it.
-- `.gitignore`, the list of filesystem elements that Git will ignore.
-You can use [this one](https://github.com/github/gitignore/blob/main/Python.gitignore).
+- `.gitignore`, tp specify which parts of your project's file system should be ignored by Git.
+You can use a predefined one, such as [this one](https://github.com/github/gitignore/blob/main/Python.gitignore) for Python.
-- `LICENSE`, to protect your work.
-Refer to [choosealicense](https://choosealicense.com/) to find the one that suits you.
-I will go for the [MIT License](https://mit-license.org/).
+- `LICENSE`, to protect your work with an open-source license.
+Visit [choosealicense](https://choosealicense.com/) to find the one that aligns with your project's goals.
+In this tutorial, we'll opt for the [MIT License](https://mit-license.org/).

-Now your file structure should be the following:
+Once you've completed these steps, your project's file structure should be the following:

 ```tree
 cleather